OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-Pulau Ubin is located off the shores of Singapore, but a visit to this island is worth it if you’ve ever wondered how the country looked like in the past.
-Gear up for an island adventure and check out our guide on the best things to see and do in Pulau Ubin.
+A visit to Pulau Ubin island is worth it if you’ve ever wondered what life in Singapore looked like in the past.
+Prepare to step back in time and enjoy the 10 best things to do in Pulau Ubin.

-You can expect a mix of flat and rough terrains in Pulau Ubin, which is why a bicycle is the best option to move around and navigate.
-Bike rentals in Pulau Ubin are not as costly, just $7 – 10 gets you a decent mountain bike for the rest of the day.
-When riding, do look out for wild animals, potholes or drains along the way to keep yourself safe!
+You can expect a mix of flat and rough terrains in Pulau Ubin, which is why a bicycle is the best option to navigate.
+With an area of just under four square miles, the island is the perfect place to explore in a day – full of gorgeous coastline and photogenic scenes to take in the fresh air.
+Bike rentals in Pulau Ubin are not as costly as mainland Singapore – just $7 – 10 gets you a decent mountain bike for the rest of the day.
+When riding do look out for wild animals, potholes or drains along the way to keep yourself safe.

-If you prefer exploring from a unique point of view, why not rent a kayak and navigate your way through deep mangroves like a true adventurer?
-Offered by Adventures by Asian Detours, The expeditions are broken up into three main difficulty levels (and corresponding session times), costing between $79 and $95 for adults.
-Together with your expedition leader, you can look forward to a fun and challenging adventure and discover first-hand how complex and beautiful mangroves are.
+If you prefer exploring nature from a unique point of view, Culture Trip recommends renting a kayak and navigating your way through deep mangroves like a true adventurer.
+Offered by Adventures by Asian Detours, The expeditions are broken up into three main difficulty levels (and corresponding session times), costing between $79 and $95 SGD for adults.
+Together with your expedition leader, you can look forward to a fun and challenging adventure and discover first-hand how complex and beautiful Pulau Ubin’s mangroves are.

 With daily life getting more and more stressful every day, an afternoon of adventure in Pulau Ubin can serve as a welcoming break from the digital world.
 The island has a rustic charm and a tranquil demeanour that can be traced all the way back to Singapore’s origins as a fishing village.
-There are locals that live on the island and, if you have the chance, do speak to them to find out more about their lives, and, who knows, you might even uncover stories that even Singaporeans may not know.
+There are locals that live on the island and if you have the chance do speak to them to find out more about their lives – who knows, you might even uncover stories that even Singaporeans may not know.